elisathRS/Codepath-_PreWork_WEB103/README.md

 ## Notes

-Describe any challenges encountered while building the app or any additional context you'd like to add.
+I encountered a challenge with the CSS while building the app.
+Despite these difficulties, I gained valuable experience in fine-tuning CSS for a more polished user interface.

 ## License